mlares/astrogen/docs/source/project/references.rst

 References
 ============

-In this section we list several data sources.
+In this section we list several information services, social networks and government departments that promote positive discrimination based on gender.

 in the news